FernandoRDev/linx-challenge-web-design/README.md

 5. Live Sass Compiler
 6. BEM Naming Convention

-To run the project you must open the index.html file
+To run the project you must open the index.html file or [here is the final result](https://linx-challenge-webdesign.web.app/)

 ### 👨‍💻 Author